 Brendan McNamara (Director of Finance) is a Junior at Miami University pursuing a degree in Political Science and a minor in Accounting with a focus on law and politics.
 Brendan has been with tPP since January 2019 and has focused his work on researching and coding cases for the dataset.
 Brendan hopes to learn more about the different mechanisms of the United States legal system, particularly as they relate to political violence.
 Brendan is also working as a Judicial Extern with the Ohio Eighth District Court of Appeals.
 After graduation, he plans to attend law school to further his legal education.

-Madison Weaver(Co-Director of Training) is a senior at Miami University pursuing a degree in both psychology and philosophy with a minor in rhetorical English.
+Madison Weaver(Co-Director of Training and Project Manager of January’s Capitol Cases) is a senior at Miami University pursuing a degree in both psychology and philosophy with a minor in rhetorical English.
 She has a focus on cognitive psychology and how racial identity plays a role within the US court system.
 Madison has been with tPP since January of 2019 and has focused her work on coding cases and further exploring research methods to use with this dataset.
 She hopes to use this research to explore her interest in law and terrorism studies as she starts to apply to law school.
 Maddie is also the Co-Director of Training for tPP, as well as the president of Amicus Curiae Pre-Law society, and a member of the Alpha Delta Pi Sorority.

 Catie Barry is a Junior at Miami University pursuing a degree in Sociology, with a focus in Criminology.
 She has been with tPP since the Spring of 2020, and joined to expand her knowledge on the prosecution of terrorism and learn more about process of coding in general.
 Her work as a pre-coder primarily deals with research, and cleaning and organizing data.
 Catie has had experience in prosecution from interning at the Manhattan District Attorney’s Office in summer 2019 and plans to continue to attend law school after graduating.